 The analysis also considered other forms of electricity storage, Srg_BB003 (pumped hydro) and Srg_BB004 (other technologies, liquid air, and compressed air).
 However, no evidence was found for these technologies seeking to connect to the distribution network in any of the NGED licence areas.
-The building block Srg_BB005 (Vehicle-to-Grid) was not within the scope of the analysis.

-Key modelling references National Grid ESO FES 2022 data Developer engagement NGED connection offer data Renewable Energy Planning Database Local authority online planning portals EMR Delivery Body Capacity Market registers

-Falling Short Moderate levels of flexibility requirements encourage new storage.
+National Grid ESO FES 2023 data Developer engagement NGED connection offer data Renewable Energy Planning Database Local authority online planning portals EMR Delivery Body Capacity Market registers Relevant assumptions from Nati FES 2023 Falling Short Moderate levels of flexibility requirements encourage new storage.
 Not as much deployed compared to other scenarios.
 System Transformation Not as much deployed compared to other scenarios due to high use of hydrogen within this scenario.
 Consumer Transformation High levels of variable clean generation and flexibility requirements encourage new storage technologies to emerge.
 Leading the Way Even higher levels of flexibility requirements encourage new storage technologies to emerge at distributed and transmission levels.
 4.2.25 - Medium duration electricity storage Falling Short Lower flexibility requirements mean that this technology does not come forward at the volumes seen in the other scenarios.
 System Transformation Moderate levels of flexibility requirements encourage new storage.
-Not as much deployed compared to other scenarios due to high use of Hydrogen within this scenario.
-Consumer Transformation Flexibility requirements encourage new storage.

-Leading the Way High levels of flexibility requirements encourage new storage.
-4.2.26 - Long duration electricity storage Falling Short Lower flexibility requirements mean that this technology does not come forward at the volumes seen in the other scenarios.
-System Transformation Presence of high volumes of hydrogen limits the need for long- duration storage.
-Consumer Transformation High levels of variable clean generation and flexibility requirements encourage new storage technologies to emerge.
-Leading the Way Even higher levels of flexibility requirements encourage new storage technologies to emerge at distributed and transmission levels.
+Not as much deployed compared to other scenarios due to high use of Hydrogen within this scenario. thin this scenario.
+Consumer Transformation rements encourage new storage.
+Consumer Transformation Leading the Way Flexibility requi Flexibility requi rements encourage new storage.
+Leading the Way Flexibility requirements of flexibility requirements of flexibility storage Lower flexibility rements encourage new storage.
+Leading the Way 4.2.26 - Long-duration electricity Flexibility requirements of flexibility requirements of flexibility storage Lower flexibility come forward as rements encourage new storage. exibility requirements encourage new storage. requirements mean that this technology does not at the volumes seen in the other scenarios. gh volumes of hydrogen limits the need for long- Leading the Way 4.2.26 - Long-duration electricity Falling Short Flexibility requirements of flexibility requirements of flexibility come forward at the presence of high duration storage. rements encourage new storage. exibility requirements encourage new storage. requirements mean that this technology does not at the volumes seen in the other scenarios. gh volumes of hydrogen limits the need for long-